Wilkinson power divider

 In the field of microwave engineering and circuit design, the Wilkinson Power Divider is a specific class of power divider circuit that can achieve isolation between the output ports while maintaining a matched condition on all ports.
-The Wilkinson design can also be used as a power combiner because it is made up of passive components and hence reciprocal.
+The Wilkinson design can also be used as a power combiner because it is made up of passive components and hence is reciprocal.
 First published by Ernest J. Wilkinson in 1960, this circuit finds wide use in radio frequency communication systems utilizing multiple channels since the high degree of isolation between the output ports prevents crosstalk between the individual channels.